Romero027/effective-python/FDS.md

 As we go up the hierarchy, we are confronted with steep technical and financial barriers in sustaining high bandwidth.
 Thus, as traffic moves up through the layers of switches and routers, the over-subscription ratio increases rapidly.
 Top-level switches can be oversubscribed by up to 240x(according to the VL2 paper), meaning that only one in 240 machines can send data across the top level to the other side at a time.

-The [VL2 paper](http://web.eecs.umich.edu/~mosharaf/Readings/VL2.pdf) provides more detailed explanation.
+The [VL2 paper](http://web.eecs.umich.edu/~mosharaf/Readings/VL2.pdf) provides a more detailed explanation.

 #### Disk Locality
-The conventional wisdom in big-data processing systems(e.g., MapReduce) is to move computation to the data(i.e. respect data locality) because of the problem of oversubscription.
+The conventional wisdom in big-data processing systems(e.g., MapReduce) is to move computation to the data(i.e., respect data locality) because of the problem of oversubscription.
 Although there are some works(e.g., [Delay Scheduling](http://elmeleegy.com/khaled/papers/delay_scheduling.pdf)) attempted to solve this issue, location-awareness adds complexity to the scheduler.

 #### CLOS network